lg-gonzalez-juarez/PlanningTestB2/pages/md/unit08.md

 fast|		**fast**|
 hard|		**hard**|

-* Remember the difference between adjectives and adverbs
+{% include tip.html content="Remember the difference between adjectives and adverbs" %}

 - I'm a **careful** driver, (adjective)
 - I drive **careful** (adverb)

-BE CAREFUL
-Not all words that end in -ly are adverbs e.g.
+{% include warning.html content="BE CAREFUL: Not all words that end in -ly are adverbs e.g." %}

 - friendly= adjective
 - He's a **friendly** person